was111607/sample-gcp-nlp-flask/backend_api/README.md

 Although the Cloud Shell is pre-installed with gcloud (and other libraries), you are STRONGLY recommended to install and use gcloud locally to undertake development.

-Our suggestion is to follow the steps to use gcloud as given below and if, in the end, you feel the application is not set up as outlined, you can use the Cloud Shell to make sure (steps available [here](#using-the-cloud-shells)).
+Our suggestion is to follow the steps to use gcloud as given below and if, in the end, you feel the application is not set up as outlined, you can use the Cloud Shell to make sure (steps available [below](#using-the-cloud-shells)).

 ## Using gcloud
 You are required to set up the Cloud SDK on your local machine to use gcloud.